About the Dictionary of Irish Biography

 The chronological scope of the Dictionary extends from the earliest times to the twenty-first century.
 The living are not included.
 The online edition is updated twice yearly.
 Revisions and corrections are undertaken biannually.

-The Dictionary of Irish Biography: from the earliest times to the year 2002, edited by James McGuire and James Quinn, was published on 18 November 2009 by Cambridge University Press in nine volumes and online.
-Covering 9,700 lives in 9,014 articles, it was devised, researched, written and edited under the auspices of the Royal Irish Academy’s Dictionary of Irish Biography project.
+The Dictionary of Irish Biography: from the earliest times to the year 2002 edited by James McGuire and James Quinn, was published on 18 November 2009 by Cambridge University Press in nine volumes and online.
+It covers 9,700 lives in 9,014 articles.

 Volumes X and XI were published in 2018, and online supplements are published twice a year.

 ‘Publication of the RIA’s Dictionary of Irish Biography is an epoch-making event in the history of Irish scholarship.
-It changes the state of knowledge in the twenty-first century as decidedly as the Ordnance Survey did in the nineteenth’.
+It changes the state of knowledge in the twenty-first century as decidedly as the Ordnance Survey did in the nineteenth’ - Seamus Heaney